 Advice from public health bodies and other government departments

-The government has introduced several public health measures to support reducing transmission of coronavirus.
+The UK government, and those in Scotland and Wales, have introduced several public health measures to support reducing transmission of coronavirus.

 The following guidance from public health bodies and other government departments covers matters that are not enforced by HSE, including: